nmattia/nmattia.com/posts/2019-09-10-autoupdate.md

 the update.
 Now we'll configure a _new_ repository (mine's [`autoupdate`](https://github.com/nmattia/autoupdate)), whose job is to checkout your _other_ repositories and run `./script/update`.
-My favorite CI for open-source projects is CircleCI, and I was delighted to discovered that they have a "scheduled" build feature.
+My favorite CI for open-source projects is CircleCI, and I was delighted to discover that they have a "scheduled" build feature.

 A snippet speaks a thousand words, let's start with that: